epohs/cs-blog/README.md

 ## To-Do ✓list

-- Instead of 'db_conn' use 'pdo'.
-  - Results are '$result'.
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.